 Parameters Description Add Add a new alarm reason.
 Assign a distinct name and number in the appearing dialog.
 Change Only active when you have selected an existing entry.
-You can change the number and the name in the appearing dialog.
+You can change the number and the name in the dialog that appears.
 Delete Only active when you have selected one or more existing entries.
-Deletes the selected alarm reasons.
+Deletes the selected alarm causes without requesting confirmation.

-The alarm reasons you define here are available in the Runtime.
-In the screen Industrial Performance Analyzer you can assign an alarm reason to each alarm.
-You select the alarm reason from a list which you administrate here.
+The alarm causes you define here are available in the Runtime.
+You can assign an alarm cause to each alarm in the Industrial Performance Analyzer screen.
+You select the alarm causes from a list that you administer here.